 3. In a large bowl, mix together cooked pasta, cottage cheese, tomatoes, salsa, beans, and butter.
 Blend in egg, cumin, chili powder, garlic powder and pepper, to taste.
 Be sure to mix well.

 4. Transfer pasta mixture to the baking pan.
 Bake casserole 20 minutes.

 5. In the meantime, in a small bowl, mix together sour cream and scallions.
 Remove casserole from oven after 20 minutes and spread mixture over the top, using a rubber spatula.
 It’s a must to use a rubber spatula for spreading to prevent the casserole from lifting up.
 Next, sprinkle evenly with cheese.
 Place back in oven and bake about 6 minutes longer, until cheese is melted.

-8. Remove from oven.
+8. Remove from the oven.
 Let casserole rest for 10 minutes.
 Cut into 6 serving.
-This casserole freeze great!
+This casserole freezes great!